wasabipesto/themis/README.md

 Install any other dependencies:

 - The downloader and extractor are written in rust.
 To install the rust toolchain, follow the instructions [here](https://www.rust-lang.org/tools/install).
 You could run these utilities in Docker but that is not officially supported.
-- The website is written with Astro, which uses JS/node package managers.
-To run `npm` in an isolated environment, I use Docker, which you can find installation instructions for [here](https://docs.docker.com/engine/install/).
-Docker and the [docker compose](https://docs.docker.com/compose/install/linux) plugin are also used to run the database and its connectors.
+- The website is written with Astro, which uses `node` and `npm`.
+You can find the official node/npm installation instructions [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), run everything in Docker, or use whatever version Debian stable is shipping.
+- [Docker](https://docs.docker.com/engine/install/) and the [docker compose](https://docs.docker.com/compose/install/linux) plugin are used to run the database and its connectors.
+It's possible to run these without docker by installing [Postgres](https://www.postgresql.org/download/) and [PostgREST](https://docs.postgrest.org/en/stable/tutorials/tut0.html) manually.
 - For running tasks I have provided a `justfile`, which requires `just` to run.
 You can install that by following the instructions [here](https://just.systems/man/en/packages.html).
-The `justfile` is very simple, though, and if you don't want to install it you can just run the commands by hand.
+The `justfile` is very simple, and you can just run the commands by hand if you don't want to install it.
 - The script for site deployment uses `rclone` and thus can be deployed to any target supported by that utility.
 You can install rclone by following the instructions [here](https://rclone.org/install/), or deploy the site some other way.
 - Some other optional utilities:
   - There are a few Python scripts I use for development in the `scripts` folder.
 If you want to use these, ensure you have a recent version of Python installed.